realnitesh/100_Days_of_Devops/Git/Set Up Git Repository on Storage Server.md

 This guide explains how to create and use a bare Git repository for team collaboration, reflecting real practices in DevOps workflows.

 ### What is a Bare Repository?
 A bare Git repository contains only version control information and no working files.
-It is ideal as a "central remote repo" for development teams, similar to what GitHub or GitLab uses on their servers[web:5][web:6].
+It is ideal as a "central remote repo" for development teams, similar to what GitHub or GitLab uses on their servers.

 ---